thegenius/openJSON/README.md

 #openJSON#

 JSON parser that easy in use, elegant in coding, effcient in performance.
+If you find any bug, please email me : wangwei@mprc.pku.edu.cn

 #Quick Start:#
 	Use openJSON as fast as possible: